andreybleme/andreybleme.github.io/_posts/2018-10-06-bringing-back-osgi.markdown

 share: true
 ---

 Since it's creation back in 1999, OSGi has evolved a lot.
-I haven't seen much content about it arround.
+I haven't seen much content about it around.
 Since it's often appearing to me (AEM CMS, Apache Sling and now on Apache Felix) I decided to create this post.
 Here I will try to cover the basics about Open Services Gateway Initiative (OSGi) and show a practical example of how to create modular applications using Apache Felix OSGi container.

 What's OSGi?
 ----